xconverge/spkelly/content/posts/deltarobot.md

 We decided to design and build a delta style pick and place robot from scratch.

 Vince started with the CAD.
 A large majority of this project was done on the train to/from work.
 We decided on threaded rod for the parallel links, and some u-joints from McMaster-Carr for to give us some of the motion we needed.
-Once he finished up the CAD, we ordered parts and got to work printing…
+Once he finished up the CAD, we ordered parts and got to work printing...

 ![](/deltarobot/delta3.jpg)